hoffstadt/DearPyGui/docs/source/tutorials/item-usage.rst

     dpg.start_dearpygui()
     dpg.destroy_context()

-.. note:: Items can be created and delete at runtime see :doc:`../documentation/item-creation#Runtime Adding and Deleting`
+.. note:: Items can be created and delete at runtime see :doc:`../documentation/item-creation`

 .. seealso::
     | For more information on the creating items: